apiaryio/dredd/README.md

 ![Dredd API Blueprint testing tool](https://raw.github.com/apiaryio/dredd/master/img/Dredd.png)

-## Get Started Testing API Documentation and backend
+## Get Started Testing your API backend with your API Documentation

 - If you don't have [Node.js](https://nodejs.org/) installed, you may want to use [NVM](https://github.com/creationix/nvm)
 - Create an API blueprint in `blueprint.md`